EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/public.files/emberos/ember-docs/README.md

 ### Bootstrapping with ethernet

 You could also just connect to pi to an ethernet hub and ssh into embedpi.local.
 Then you will be able to configure everything as normal.

-## Chrome bookmarks

-Chromium runs entirely in a RAM based folder, bookmarks are not persistant.
-This is because chrome has a habit of heavy writes to disk, and EmberOS is designed for always-on kios style use.

-To change this, look in /etc/fsbindings/emberos-pi-home.yaml and get rid of the binding over the chromium config dir.

 ## Media Streaming